 My work on negativity in news content and politics is currently focused on Attention to Negative News: Evolutionary and Cultural Accounts, funded by the Social Sciences and Humanities Research Council of Canada, the LSA at the University of Michigan, and the Hebrew University.
-The project is a collaboration between myself, Patrick Fournier and Lilach Nir.
-Related work relying on physiological experimentation has been published with Stephen McAdams (here), Elisabeth Gidengil (here), Penelope Daignault and Thierry Giasson (here); and Johanna Dunaway and Vin Arceneaux (here).
+The project is a collaboration between myself, Patrick Fournier and Lilach Nir; the most recent paper is published in the Proceedings of the National Academy of Sciences.
+Related work relying on physiological experimentation has been published with Stephen McAdams in Political Communication, with Elisabeth Gidengil in Politics and Gender, with Penelope Daignault and Thierry Giasson in the CJC, and Johanna Dunaway and Vin Arceneaux in PLOS ONE.

 This research program focuses on the human tendency to give more weight to negative information than to positive information.
 The importance of this “negativity bias” in the political sphere is clear.
 Negativity biases affect the content of political news, and structure the content of political debate; attentiveness to negative information has also been linked to voting behavior and policy preferences.
 It follows that negativity biases have a significant effect on the nature, quality and functioning of representative democracy.
 Inadequate or biased political knowledge, systematic biases in what citizens perceive about their governments and the world around them, citizen apathy and disengagement — these are just some of the consequences attributed to negativity in politics.
 Where does this negativity bias come from?
 Is it reinforced (and perhaps worsened) by political and media institutions?
 These are the questions that motivate this project.